dykstrom/mazela-man/03-chapter-3/README.md

 will receive their arguments in the same order as specified when calling the constructor.
 In our case, we want to handle collisions between the player and a pill.
 We override the callback method `onCollisionBegin` that is called just when a collision between two objects has started.
-There are other callbacks like `onCollision`, that is called on every tick while the collision is happening.
+There are other callbacks like `onCollision`, that is called every frame while the collision is happening.

 In the callback method, we simply remove the pill from the game world.
 That makes the entity